Boston Celtics: Special uniforms

 For the 2018–19 season, the Celtics wore white "City" uniforms with green letters and shamrocks trimmed in gold.
 It also has Red Auerbach's signature near the uniform tag and a gold-trimmed alternate Celtics logo on the beltline.
 In addition, the Celtics wore an "Earned" edition uniform exclusive only to the 16 teams that made the 2018 NBA playoffs.
 Their rendition is a palette swap of the "City" uniforms with a green base and gold letters and shamrocks with white trim.
+Both uniforms were inspired by the team's warmup jackets they wore from the 1950s until 1998, which contained a brighter gold trim.

 The Celtics' "City" uniform for the 2019–20 season featured a green base and a stylized "Boston" wordmark and numbers in gold with black trim.
 A Celtic knot in the shape of a shamrock adorn the beltline.

 The 2020–21 Celtics' "City" uniform was patterned after the 17 championship banners that adorn the TD Garden rafters.
 The uniform, which is white with thick green stripes, features the full name in Futura Condensed stacked in front, and Red Auerbach's signature and quote "The Boston Celtics are not a basketball team.
 They're a way of life." appears above the manufacturer's tag.
 The Celtics also released a second "Earned" uniform after qualifying in the 2020 NBA playoffs; this design features a dark green base with Celtic and lime green striping, and the letters were rendered in Celtic green with white trim.

 The Celtics' green "City" uniform for the 2021–22 season was a mix of previous uniform designs.
 The neck and arm striping was taken from their current uniforms.
 The green lettering with white drop shadows was a nod to the 1949 uniform design.
 The gray triangles on the shorts represented the franchise's initial uniforms; the left side contained the team's 75th anniversary emblem, while the right side contained a green-and-white version of the Red Auerbach memorial shamrock used in the 2006–07 season.
 Contrasting nameplates on the back were inspired by the warmup jackets the team used for much of its history, and the original "jumping leprechaun" logo from the 1960s was added to the waist.
 Retired numbers, the Auerbach signature and quotation (see 2021 "City" uniform), and 17 shamrocks representing each championship season, surrounded the jock tag.